lightpaycashproject/lightpaycash/doc/README.md

-LightPayCoin Core
+LightPayCash Core
 =====================

 Setup
 ---------------------
-[LightPayCoin Core](http://lightpaycoin.org/wallet) is the original LightPayCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of LightPayCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[LightPayCash Core](http://lightpaycash.org/wallet) is the original LightPayCash client and it builds the backbone of the network.
+However, it downloads and stores the entire history of LightPayCash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run LightPayCoin on your native platform.
+The following are some helpful notes on how to run LightPayCash on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/lightpaycoin-qt (GUI, 32-bit) or bin/32/lightpaycoind (headless, 32-bit)
+- bin/32/lightpaycash-qt (GUI, 32-bit) or bin/32/lightpaycashd (headless, 32-bit)
-- bin/64/lightpaycoin-qt (GUI, 64-bit) or bin/64/lightpaycoind (headless, 64-bit)
+- bin/64/lightpaycash-qt (GUI, 64-bit) or bin/64/lightpaycashd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run lightpaycoin-qt.exe.
+Unpack the files into a directory, and then run lightpaycash-qt.exe.

 ### OSX

-Drag LightPayCoin-Qt to your applications folder, and then run LightPayCoin-Qt.
+Drag LightPayCash-Qt to your applications folder, and then run LightPayCash-Qt.

 ### Need Help?

-* See the documentation at the [LightPayCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [LightPayCash Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [LightPayCoin Forum](http://forum.lightpaycoin.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [LightPayCash Forum](http://forum.lightpaycash.org/).
-* Join one of our Slack groups [LightPayCoin Slack Groups](https://lightpaycoin.org/slack-logins/).
+* Join one of our Slack groups [LightPayCash Slack Groups](https://lightpaycash.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build LightPayCoin on your native platform.
+The following are developer notes on how to build LightPayCash on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)